ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/troubleshooting.rst.txt

 Sometimes Blender updates its nodes, so it may be that the nodes are no longer retro compatible with the previous version.
 To solve this I have provided a function that tries to replace the "Unknown" nodes

-You can find it in the HDRi Maker Options menu:
+You can find it in the Extreme PBR Options menu:

 .. image:: _static/_images/troubleshooting/fix_unknown_nodes_01.png
     :align: center